MATERIAL SAFETY DATA SHEET

 This Material Safety Data Sheet complies with the Canadian Controlled Product Regulations.

-Product and
+1. Product and Supplier Identification

 Product: Old Master’s Soldering Flux